 - Individual academic study time

 We welcome out-of-town students and do our best to find accommodations for students in need of year-round housing.
-Please contact Christina Fannéy, Administrative Director, to discuss housing needs and host family options.
+Please contact Christina Fannéy, Academy Director, to discuss housing needs and host family options at email@example.com.

 Our school is located in Cary, NC – a town adjacent to Raleigh, some of the country’s best universities, Research Triangle Park as well as cities and communities with a shared commitment to the arts.
 Cary is routinely ranked as one of the best places to live in the US.